-Reading standard notation: Our students learn to read standard notation using a revolutionary method: learning to follow the flow of the notes.
-Using the C major scale in open position combined with the memorization of the open string notes our students learn to follow the flow of the notes.
+Reading standard notation: Students learn to read standard notation using a revolutionary method: learning to follow the flow of the notes.
+Using the C major scale in open position combined with the memorization of the open string notes students learn to follow the flow of the notes.
 Reading in this manner mimics the normal melodic lines seen in the majority of musical compositions.
-Once students master this technique it can be used throughout the guitar fingerboard through the use of our movable scale system.
-Melodies that we use are all original compositions and atonal in construction.
-This negates students’ reliance on melodies they may be familiar with and ensures they must carefully read the written notes without using the ear as a guide.
-Our students become exceptional sight-readers.
+Once a student masters this technique it can be used throughout the guitar fingerboard through the use of our movable scale system.
+Melodies used are all original compositions and atonal in construction.
+This negates students' reliance on melodies they may be familiar with and ensures they must carefully read the written notes without using the ear as a guide.
+Students become exceptional sight-readers.

-Scale System: Our students memorize and learn to use a scale system that is logical and anatomically based.
-All scales are superb for technical development but our scale system also enables students to:
+Scale System: Students memorize and learn to use a scale system that is logical and anatomically based.
+All scales are superb for technical development but this scale system also enables students to:

 Traverse the fingerboard in a highly organized, logical and efficient manner

 Create chords and original chord voicings (as opposed to using only “stock” chord forms)

 Master and apply all diatonic modes and hybrid modes